 Distributions of Distributable Proceeds.
 Subject to 6.5 (Use of Distributable Proceeds to Fund Drawdowns), Distributable Proceeds (other than Temporary Investment Income) from any Portfolio Investment shall be initially apportioned among the Partners in proportion to their Sharing Percentages with respect to the applicable Portfolio Investment.
 The amount so apportioned to any Affiliated Partner shall be distributed to such Person and, except as otherwise provided in this Article 14 (Distributions; Allocations) and Section 6.6 (Defaulting Partners), the amount so apportioned to each other Partner shall be distributed between the General Partner and such Partner as follows:

-First, 100% to such Partner until such Partner has received cumulative distributions pursuant to this Section 14.3.1 equal to such Partner’s aggregate Capital Contributions;
+First, 100% to such Partner until such Partner has received cumulative distributions pursuant to this Section 14.3.1 equal to the sum of (without duplication):

+the Capital Contributions of such Partner used to fund the cost of (i) such Portfolio Investment, (ii) each Realized Investment, and (iii) aggregate Unrealized Losses; and

+the Capital Contributions of such Partner used to fund Fund Expenses including the Management Fee;

 Second, 100% to such Partner until the cumulative amount distributed to such Partner pursuant to this Section 14.3.2 is equal to the Preferred Return for such Partner;

-Third, [80]% to the General Partner and [20]% to such Partner until the General Partner has received cumulative distributions with respect to such Partner pursuant to this Section 14.3.3 equal to [20]% of the cumulative amount of distributions made or being made to (i) such Partner pursuant to Section 14.3.2 and this Section 14.3.3 and (ii) the General Partner with respect to such Partner pursuant to this Section 14.3.3; and
+Third, either (i) [80]% to the General Partner and [20]% to such Partner or (ii) 100% to such Partner, as appropriate, until the cumulative distributions received by the General Partner with respect to such Partner pursuant to Section 14.3 equal to [20]% of the excess of (x) the cumulative amount of distributions made or being made to such Partner and to the General Partner with respect to such Partner pursuant to Section 14.3 over (y) the Capital Contributions of such Partner described in Section 14.3.1; and

 Fourth, thereafter, (i) [20]% to the General Partner and (ii) [80]% to such Partner.